aaronrai24/DollarDiscordBot/README.md

 ./scripts/rebuild-and-prune.sh
 ```

-### API Auth Keys
+### .env.template

-- Numerous Keys are required to take advantage of Dollars Spotify, Game and GitHub commands.
-Here is a list of API keys that are used:

-1. DISCORD_TOKEN - Discord bot token
-2. GENIUSTOKEN - Genius lyrics token
-3. LAVALINK_TOKEN - Lavalink password
-4. LAVALINK_EMAIL - Lavalink youtube email
-5. LAVALINK_PASSWORD - Lavalink youtube password
-6. CLIENT_ID - Spotify
-7. CLIENT_SECRET - Spotify
-8. TRACKER_GG - TrackerGG
-9. RIOT_TOKEN - RIOT API
-10. GITHUB_TOKEN - Github
-11. DB_USER - Database username
-12. DB_PASS - Database password
-13. DB_SCHEMA - Database schema

-- Store these tokens in a `.env` file following that syntax
+- The `.env.template` file contains the environment variables that the bot requires to run.
-- Alongside a `application.yml` file that contains the lavalink configuration is required in the root directory.
+- To run the bot, you must create a `.env` file in the root directory and populate it with the required environment variables.

-### Logging
+### Debugging

-We have begun to develop a standard for logging.
 For debugging purposes do not rely on the console output, and turn to the `discord.log` instead.

 Summary of loggers:
 - administrative: Relates to administrative commands
 - auto-channel-creation: Relates to auto channel creation